AccessibilityRG/HelsinkiRegionTravelTimeMatrix2018/README.md

  4. *average time for searching a parking lot*
  5. *walking time from parking lot to nearest network location of the destination*
  6. *walking time from network location to the real destination (based on Euclidean distance)*

+For detailed documentation and instructions how to reproduce the public transport results, see [documentation in here](codes/DORA).

-All calculations were done using the computing resources of CSC-IT Center for Science (https://www.csc.fi/home).
+All calculations for different travel modes were done using the computing resources of CSC-IT Center for Science (https://www.csc.fi/home).

 ## <a name="license"></a>Licence